OldEnt/stellaris-habitat-start-amaryllis/README.md

 [img]https://i.imgur.com/viPfO61.png[/img]

-[u][b]Legacy feature: Habitat start which does not requre Federations DLC (read carefully)[/b][/u] Please note that Void Dwellers Origin does not allow gestalt empires (machines and hive minds) but you can choose Habitat start starting system (empire creation menu) from my mod with any empire and species.
+[u][b]Legacy feature: Habitat start which does not requre Federations DLC (read carefully)[/b][/u]

+Please note that Void Dwellers Origin does not allow gestalt empires (machines and hive minds) but you can choose Habitat start starting system from my mod with any empire and species.
+Use Habitat start in the empire creation menu or pick Technocracy of Man.
+For best experience pick Children of the Void civic.
 That said, Void Dwellers (Federations DLC required) or Starborn mod (Federations DLC not required) origins are preferred.

-For people who do not own Federations DLC or play on 2.5 / 2.6: Start on a developed research habitat with hydroponics and habitat technologies unlocked.
+Start on a developed research habitat with hydroponics and habitat technologies unlocked.
 Wait a month for the game to set the habitat up.
 Supports all empire and species types.
 This includes Rogue Servitor, Hive Mind, Syncretic Evolution etc.

 Children of the Void sets habitat habitability and grants access to 99% of mod features but is not necessarily required if you go with "Habitat start" system.
 If you forego the civic your species will spawn with habitability as defined in the creation menu.

-How (non-Void Dwellers, no Federations DLC or Stellaris 2.5 / 2.6):

-In the empire creation menu use Habitat start as your starting system or pick Technocracy of Man.
-For best experience pick Children of the Void civic.

-Number and type of starting districts, buildings and technologies varies slightly depending on the empire and species type:
+Number and type of starting districts, buildings and technologies varies slightly depending on the empire and species type.
-[list]
-[*]Habitat start empires are granted Habitat technology.
-[*]Empires with biological pops get Hydroponics technology and two Hydroponics Farms.
-[*]Lithoid empires get Mineral purification technology and one irreplacable Mineral purification plant.
-[*]Machine empires without biological pops get Habitat technology only.
-[*]Owning Lithoids as a secondary species does not grant Mineral purification.
-[/list]

 Habitat has:
 [list]